everwitt7/Pitch-Data/README.md

 swingData.json: Json that holds the chance of a hit, out, strike, and foul indexed by what kind of pitch and which part of the zone the pitch ENDS UP in

+swingData_rightHand.json: same as swingData.json but for right handed hitters only

+swingData_rightHand_aboveAvg.json: same as swingData.json but for right handed hitters only with batting avg >= .250

+swingData_rightHand_belowAvg.json: same as swingData.json but for right handed hitters only with batting avg < .250

 swingDataUpdatedZone.json: same as swingData.json but for updated zone

 ### Take JSONs